alperakcan/libhmemory/README.md

   2. <a href="#52-memory-leak">memory leak</a>
   3. <a href="#53-memory-corruption">memory corruption</a>

-using hthread is pretty simple, just clone libhthread and build;
+using hmemory is pretty simple, just clone libhmemory and build;

-- add <tt>-include hmemory.h -DMEMORY_DEBUG=1 -g -O1</tt> to target cflags
+- add <tt>-include hmemory.h -DHMEMORY_DEBUG=1 -g -O1</tt> to target cflags
 - link with <tt>-lhmemory -lpthread -lrt</tt> if HMEMORY_ENABLE_CALLSTACK is 0 or
 - link with <tt>-lhmemory -lpthread -lrt -ldl -lbfd</tt> if HMEMORY_ENABLE_CALLSTACK is 1